-- it make no more than 6 payments for each debt.
+- it makes no more than 6 payments for each debt.

-- it has a seperate bank account to hold money for its customers to use to pay off customer debts.
+- it has a separate bank account to hold money for its customers to use to pay off customer debts.

 - it works to lower the debt principal with creditors.

-If the debt settlement service establishes a bank account for holding its customers money, it must file a $50,000 surety bond with the Commissioner of Finantial Institutions.
+If the debt settlement service establishes a bank account for holding its customers money, it must file a $50,000 surety bond with the Commissioner of Financial Institutions.

-A violation of this law is an unfair or deceptive trade practice under Maryland law and the violator is subject to fees and penalties associated with the violation.
+A violation of this law is an unfair or deceptive trade practice under Maryland law.
+Anyone who violates the law is subject to fees and penalties associated with the violation.